plaisier-lab/U5_hNSC_Neural_G0/index.md

 - **results/Whitfield/ACTINN_classification_report_Whitfield_1134_quantile.csv** - Classification reports that have F1 scores and other metrics for classifier quality control.
 - **results/Whitfield/plots/F1_scores_for_each_state_Whitfield_1134_quantile.pdf** - A boxplot of each classifier method stratified by cell cycle state.
 - **results/Whitfield/plots/F1_scores_for_each_state_Whitfield_1134_quantile_2.pdf** - A boxplot of each cell cycle state stratified by classifier method.
-- **results/Whitfield/plots/heatmapsOfWhitfield_1134_quantile.csv** - Recreating figure 2 from Whitfield et al., 2002 with ccAF cell cycle phase classification.
+- **results/Whitfield/plots/heatmapsOfWhitfield_1134_quantile.csv** - Recreating Figure 2 from Whitfield et al., 2002 with ccAF cell cycle phase classification.

 #### 7. Classify human scRNA-seq datasets
 We classified three human scRNA-seq studies: